Chart Color Schemes

 Educational achievement in Castlecrag places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Castlecrag's educational attainment is notably higher than national and state averages.
-Among residents aged 15+, 59.8% possess university qualifications, compared to Australia's 30.4% and NSW's 32.2%.
-Bachelor degrees are the most common at 37.9%, followed by postgraduate qualifications (17.9%) and graduate diplomas (4.0%).
-Technical qualifications account for 13.6%, with advanced diplomas at 7.9% and certificates at 5.7%.
+Castlecrag's educational attainment is notably higher than national averages.
+Among residents aged 15+, 59.8% have university qualifications, compared to Australia's 30.4% and NSW's 32.2%.
+This high level of educational attainment positions Castlecrag advantageously for knowledge-based opportunities.
+Bachelor degrees are the most prevalent at 37.9%, followed by postgraduate qualifications (17.9%) and graduate diplomas (4.0%).

-Educational participation is high, with 33.6% of residents currently enrolled in formal education.
+Technical qualifications represent 13.6% of residents' educational achievements, with advanced diplomas accounting for 7.9% and certificates for 5.7%.
+Educational participation is high in Castlecrag, with 33.6% of residents currently enrolled in formal education.
 This includes 12.8% in secondary education, 9.3% in primary education, and 7.9% pursuing tertiary education.

 Frequently Asked Questions - Education